 Breakfast or brunch?

 Firstly, ‘brunchin’ is most definitely a highlight of Durham life, and something no longer reserved for just Instagram and Tumblr.
 Places to try?
 Flat White’s pancakes are phenomenal, and their avocado on toast is just so good!
 Its rustic interior and great friendly service mean it’s a must visit.
 Be prepared for queues though – the average wait for a table is around half an hour!
+There’s a new branch of Flat White opening this October 2018, right opposite the campus, look out for Whitechurch!

 If waiting around isn’t your thing – Waffly near Elvet Bridge is perfect for a quick and tasty breakfast – serving both sweet and savoury waffles, and the Georgian Town House in Crossgate does the most incredible pancakes – chocolate ice cream with black cherries and fresh cream anyone?